 These 3 considerations might help you get out of the trap:

 2. Am I being prevented from making changes due to your partner?
-If you would like to communicate differently, live your life differently, change jobs but your partner will not allow this, then you will remain unhappy for the foreseeable future.
-If you have not tried, then tell your partner what you need (e.g. go out more, see more friends and have more sex).
-Make sure that you check what your partner wants too, as if he is saying yes just to keep you, then he will be unhappy.
-After you have made the changes to your life, see whether this leads to an improvement.
+If you would like to improve communication, live your life differently, change jobs, but your partner will not support this, then you will remain unhappy for the foreseeable future.
+If you have not already tried, then tell your partner what you need (e.g. go out more, see more friends and have more sex).
+Make sure that you check what your partner wants too.
+If they are saying yes just to keep you, then they will become unhappy with change.
+After you have made the changes to your life, see whether this leads to an improvement in your marriage.
 You both need to be true to yourselves for this to work.